Why Choose Cedars-Sinai Marina del Rey Hospital for Breast Reconstruction Surgery?

 A major surgical intervention like mastectomy will leave a high physical and emotional impact on you.
 For this, our health center puts at your disposal the best board-certified plastic surgeons equipped with the most state-of-the-art technology that will give back to you the ability to feel and look good.

-The caring and dedicated medical personnel at Marina Del Rey Hospital will provide you with the treatment that proved to have the results of bettering the quality of your life.
+The caring and dedicated medical personnel at Cedars-Sinai Marina del Rey Hospital will provide you with the treatment that proved to have the results of bettering the quality of your life.
 The breast reconstructive surgery performed at our facility will have a major contribution in your complete recovery.

 Breast reconstruction includes several plastic surgery methods that rebuild the normal shape, size, and appearance of breasts, and it is done for women who have undergone mastectomy – removal of the breast as a treatment for cancer.
 The surgery may be either immediate or delayed.
 In immediate breast reconstruction, the surgeon will perform the initial stage of rebuilding the breast soon after mastectomy is done.
 Delayed reconstruction is performed only after achieving complete healing following mastectomy.
 Reconstruction of breast is done either by placement of implants (silicone or saline) or use of tissue taken from other portions of your body.
 Most commonly performed breast reconstructions are immediate reconstructions with the use of implants.